karleee/overcooked_yelp/README.md

 **Challenges**
 > Infrastructure Design and DRY Principles

-The first challenge to build out this feature was to preplan where and if this would be used throughout the application.
+The most difficult challenge to build out this feature was to preplan where and if this would be used throughout the application.
 Initially, this started out as a component specific function that was limited to the scope of the restaurant page only, however, as we progressed through our app, we realized that this process of calculating an average review **also** determined which rating image to display to the frontend.
 But what about in the case of a single user writing a single review for a restaurant?
 How do we display a rating indicator image for them as well?

 <br>